SethDrake/zapret2/docs/manual.en.md

 Once a profile is selected, what constitutes its action-oriented logic?
 Actions are handled by Lua functions, and a profile can contain any number of them.
 Each call to a Lua function within a profile is referred to as an *instance*.
 A single function may be called multiple times with different parameters.
 Thus, the term "instance" describes a specific execution of a function, uniquely identified by the profile number and its sequential position within that profile.
 Instances are invoked using the `--lua-desync` parameters.
 Each instance receives an arbitrary set of arguments defined within `--lua-desync`.
 The execution order is critical to the strategy's logic and follows the exact sequence in which the `--lua-desync` parameters are specified.

-[Intra-profile filters](#внутрипрофильные-фильтры) are also available.
+[in-profile filters](#in-profile-filters) are also available.
 There are three types: the `--payload` filter (a list of payloads accepted by the instance) and two range filters, `--in-range` and `--out-range`, which define the specific byte range within the stream that the instance should process.
-Once defined, intra-profile filters apply to all subsequent instances until they are redefined.
+Once defined, in-profile filters apply to all subsequent instances until they are redefined.
 The primary purpose of these filters is to minimize relatively slow Lua calls by offloading as much decision-making as possible to the C-side code.

-When a packet reaches a Lua instance, the function receives two [parameters](#прототип-lua-функции): `ctx` and `desync`. `ctx` provides a context for interacting with specific C-side functions.
-The [`desync`](#структура-таблицы-desync) parameter is a table containing various attributes of the packet being processed.
-Most notably, it includes the [dissect](#структура-диссекта) (the `dis` subtable) and information from the conntrack entry (the [track subtable](#структура-track)).
+When a packet reaches a Lua instance, the function receives two [parameters](#lua-function-prototype): `ctx` and `desync`. `ctx` provides a context for interacting with specific C-side functions.
+The [`desync`](#structure-of-the-desync-table) parameter is a table containing various attributes of the packet being processed.
+Most notably, it includes the [dissect](#структура-диссекта) (the `dis` subtable) and information from the conntrack entry (the [track subtable](#the-track-table-structure)).
 Numerous other parameters can be inspected by executing [`var_debug(desync)`](#var_debug) or by using the pre-built [`pktdebug`](#pktdebug) instance.

-During the [replay](#особенности-приема-многопакетных-пейлоадов) of delayed packets, the Lua instance receives details such as the part number, the total number of parts in the original message, the current part's position, and [reasm](#особенности-приема-многопакетных-пейлоадов) or [decrypt](#особенности-приема-многопакетных-пейлоадов) data if available.
+During the [replay](#handling-multi-packet-payloads) of delayed packets, the Lua instance receives details such as the part number, the total number of parts in the original message, the current part's position, and [reasm](#handling-multi-packet-payloads) or [decrypt](#handling-multi-packet-payloads) data if available.

 Lua code can utilize the global variable space to store data that isn't specific to a single packet.
-It also has access to the [`desync.track.lua_state`](#структура-track) table, where it can store any information tied to the conntrack entry; this table remains consistent across every packet in the stream.
+It also has access to the [`desync.track.lua_state`](#the-track-table-structure) table, where it can store any information tied to the conntrack entry; this table remains consistent across every packet in the stream.
 Conversely, the `desync` table can be used to generate and store temporary data relevant only to the current packet's processing chain.
 Subsequent Lua instances receive the same `desync` table, allowing them to inherit data from previous instances.

-A Lua instance can clone the current dissect, modify it, generate its own dissects, and [send](#прием-и-отсылка-пакетов) them via C-side calls.
+A Lua instance can clone the current dissect, modify it, generate its own dissects, and [send](#receiving-and-sending-packets) them via C-side calls.
 The output of each instance is a verdict: `VERDICT_PASS` (do nothing with the current dissect), `VERDICT_MODIFY` (send the modified dissect content at the end of the processing chain), or `VERDICT_DROP` (drop the current dissect).
 Verdicts from all instances are aggregated: `MODIFY` overrides `PASS`, and `DROP` overrides both `PASS` and `MODIFY`.

 A Lua instance can opt out of receiving further packets for a flow in the in/out direction—this is known as [instance cutoff](#instance_cutoff).
 It can also disconnect the in/out direction of the current flow from all Lua processing—[lua cutoff](#lua_cutoff).
 An instance can request the [cancellation](#execution-plan-cancel) of the entire subsequent chain of Lua instance calls for the current dissect.
 The instance making this decision takes on the role of coordinating further actions.
 Such an instance is called an **orchestrator**.
 It receives an [execution plan](#execution_plan) from the C code, which includes all profile filters and call parameters for all remaining instances.
 It then decides when and under what conditions to invoke them (or not) and whether to modify their parameters.
 This enables dynamic scenarios without modifying the core strategy code.
-Examples include [detecting](#детекция-удач-и-неудач) resource blocking and [switching strategies](#circular) if the previous one failed.
+Examples include [detecting](#success-and-failure-detection) resource blocking and [switching strategies](#circular) if the previous one failed.

 If all instances in the current profile have entered a cutoff state for the current flow, or if the current flow position is beyond the upper bound of the range filters, no further Lua calls will be made for this flow.
 The C code marks such flows with a special "lua cutoff" flag, which is checked as efficiently as possible without invoking Lua code, thereby saving CPU resources.